SongxiangT/Research-Summarizer-/README.md

 ```

 ### 5. Customizing Attributes and Language
 You can easily modify the attributes that the GPT model should summarize and the language in which the summary will be returned.
-This is done in the *'main()'* function within *'main.py'*.
+This is done in the `main()` function within `main.py`.

 #### Customizing Attributes <br>
 To change the attributes being summarized, modify the `user_defined_attributes` list.